 “I think the more we can normalize the experience, the more comfortable people get around queerness,” Lambert says.

 Lambert is used to a lot of commentary from fans and foes, especially on social media.
-She’s learning to let things go, including criticism about her size and appearance.
+Therefore, she’s learning to let things go, including criticism about her size and appearance.

-Nowadays, her health and happiness aren’t tied to her weight.
-She’s stopped obsessing over her body in the mirror and she doesn’t get on scale.
-Instead she’s focused on how she feels.
+Nowadays, Lambert’s health and happiness aren’t tied to her weight.
+Subsequently, she’s stopped obsessing over her body in the mirror and she doesn’t get on scale.
+Instead, she’s focused on how she feels.

-Suicidal in her past, Lambert takes life one day at a time.
-She relies on friends, especially when she feels low.
+Though she was suicidal in her past, Lambert takes life one day at a time.
+Above all, she relies on friends, especially when she feels low.